May 11, 2021

 The reality is that there is enough time to do things well when the schedule is realistic.

-Get in the habit of assessing a task’s time requirements accurately.
+Get in the habit of assessing a task’s time requirements and scheduling accurately.
 Then add 10% for “surprises”.

 Does your organization need such a course?
 Great!
 Now is your chance to build one.